New Hope Baptist Church (Newark): Events

 In 2010, Cory Booker kicked off his Newark mayoral re-election bid at the church.

 Cissy Houston has long been a musical influence on the church.
 Funeral services for Whitney Houston, a lifelong member of the congregation, were held at the New Hope Baptist Church.

 NJ Governor Chris Christie began his inauguration activities at the church in 2009 and 2014.
+In 2024, Cissy Houston’s funeral was held at the church.